 - 3.3.3.1.
-If the QTc is determined to be >500ms based on the criteria above, then the Pharmacist shall contact the Nurse caring for the patient or the Charge Nurse and instruct them to hold the medication per protocol until the Pharmacist has contacted the prescriber to make recommendations - 3.3.3.2.
-The Pharmacist shall assess the patient, call the prescriber and make recommendations based on the patients current situation
+If the QTc is determined to be >500ms based on the criteria above, then the Pharmacist shall contact the Nurse caring for the patient or the Charge Nurse and order that the medication be withheld (if not yet started) or that the medication be immediately discontinued (if it had already been started). - 3.3.3.2.
+The Pharmacist will assess the patient and then will call the prescribing physician to discuss findings and make recommendations based on the patient's current condition.